-Malting Barley - over 14.5% moisture or 1% admixture Other Cereals - over 15% moisture or 2% admixture Pulses - over 15% moisture or 1% admixture Oilseeds - over 9% moisture or 3% admixture do not require drying and for other contracts, particularly if the temperature exceeds 25°C in July/ Aug, 22°c in Sept and 20°c thereafter.
+Malting Barley - over 14.5% moisture or 1% admixture Other Cereals - over 15% moisture or 2% admixture Pulses - over 15% moisture or 1% admixture Oilseeds - over 9% moisture or 3% admixture

+Conditioning charges may also apply for 'undried/unconditioned' contracts that do not require drying and for other contracts, particularly if the temperature exceeds 25°C in July/Aug, 22°C in Sept and 20°C thereafter.
 Details of drying, conditioning and cleaning charges are available on request.